raphamorim/awesome-canvas/README.md

     - [Introduction](http://threejs.org/docs/#Manual/Introduction/Creating_a_scene)
     - [Some amazing examples](http://threejs.org/examples/)
 - [Sketch](https://github.com/soulwire/sketch.js) - Cross-Platform JavaScript Creative Coding Framework
+- [Paper.js](https://github.com/paperjs/paper.js) - Scriptographer ported to JavaScript and the browser, using HTML5 Canvas.
 - [Akihabara](http://www.kesiev.com/akihabara/) is HTML5 games library for making pixel based games using Javascript and the canvas tag.
 - [ChemDoodle](http://web.chemdoodle.com/) is an open source chemistry and chem-informatics toolkit where canvas is being used to solve common chemistry related tasks, displaying the molecules in a variety of different ways.
 - [Visualize](https://github.com/filamentgroup/jQuery-Visualize) is a JQuery plugin who creates charts and graphs from tabular data using the HTML canvas element.